20 products under $20 to organize your home office | CNN Underscored

 Clamping a power strip to the underside of the desk means that you always have juice right when you need it.
 It’s also nice to get power strips up off the floor, where they get in the way and collect a lot of dust.

-Under Desk Drawers, 2-Pack ($15.99, originally $18.99; amazon.com)
+Under-Desk Drawers, 2-Pack ($15.99, originally $18.99; amazon.com)

 Under-desk drawers create hidden pockets of storage space for small items like pens and chargers.
 Just be sure to measure the height of your desktop piece to be sure the drawers will fit properly.